hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ## 21-Jul-2021

 [11:33:37](#auROiftirzcj-TM4_c_2thqiAahnrMIym_NomXAxW_Y) <planetsizecpu (Jose Luis)>:
-Today released L23 The Tall Man Mausoleum, it has been a lot of work to make the creature and to design a stage suitable for their rank, see is his open coffin in the interlude room Ì†ΩÌ∏Ñ
+Today released L23 The Tall Man Mausoleum, it has been a lot of work to make the creature and to design a stage suitable for their rank, see is his open coffin in the interlude room üòÑ

 [11:34:16](#RCNu137Jjg0PwYygm7sIKrHGszymb0R6iXXsoRvz7R0) <planetsizecpu (Jose Luis)>:
 [![Cavetest232.gif](https://files.gitter.im/55b1d8290fc9f982beaacceb/nVby/thumb/Cavetest232.gif)](https://files.gitter.im/55b1d8290fc9f982beaacceb/nVby/Cavetest232.gif)